chocolatey/choco-wiki/QuickDeployment/V2/QuickDeploymentClientSetup.md

 > :memo: **NOTE**
 >
 > This document is for **Version 2** of the Quick Deployment Environment.
-> If you're using an older version of QDE, please refer to the [[document for that version|QuickDeploymentClientSetupV1]]
+> If you're using an older version of QDE, please refer to the [[QDEv1 Client Setup page|QuickDeploymentClientSetupV1]].

 <!-- TOC depthFrom:2 -->